klauer/epics-sumo-mirror/doc/reference-sumo.rst

     Perform some self tests.
 ``-c FILE, --config FILE``
     Load options from the given configuration file.
-You can specify more than one of these, in this case the files are merged.
-If this option is not given and --no-default-config is not given, the program tries to load the default configuration file sumo-db.config.
+You can specify more than one of these.
+Unless --no-default-config is given, the program always loads configuration files from several standard directories first before it loads your configuration file.
+The contents of all configuration files are merged.
 ``--no-default-config``
-    If this option is given the program doesn't load the default configuration.
+    If this option is not given and --no-default-config is not given, the program tries to load the default configuration file sumo-scan.config from several standard locations (see documentation on configuration files).
 ``--mergeoption OPTIONNAME``
     If an option with name OPTIONNAME is given here and it is a list option, the lists from the config file and the command line are merged.
 The new